 Georgetown University F-1 and J-1 students can work while attending school.
 However, restrictions apply depending on the visa status and employment type outline on the Office of Global Services Student Employment, Internships, and Training page.

 Housing and Transportation

 In addition, the university provides free shuttle bus services to students, faculty, and staff traveling between Rosslyn and Dupont Circle metro stations.
-Schedules and routes available online here.
+Schedules and routes are available online.